15 minutes of Spring and its almost Summer—Dionisio Project heads into June

 Careful fabrication of interior components

-Rob Baird commented further: “I think it is critical our customers understand time lines on custom builds are only broad estimates.
+Director of Operations commented further: “I think it is critical our customers understand time lines on custom builds are only broad estimates.
 There are just too many variables to hold to exact delivery dates.
 Take in context, Roadster Salon is one of the only high line restoration and engineering shops on the planet who have fixed pricing rather than billing for labor hours expended.
 Our staff is on salary.
 They are purposefully not incentivized for working quickly.
 We don’t want quality to suffer.”

 Some projects amass labor logs that literally exceed one thousand man hours.
 If we billed a customer for literally every minute we spend on a build—the cost would be astronomical.